-The Document Asset is used to display documents in a scroll or book format.
+The Document Asset displays documents in a scroll or book format.

 - Adobe Portable Document Format (.pdf)